SDSC-ORD/fsopxRRead/README.md

 ## Output

-The goal of this package is to offer the metadata and data in a reduction free machine readable way.
+The goal of this package is to prepare the data and metadata for data science applications.
+This package is especially meant to also support large multilingual px files and allow to localize them to a supported language.

 The output consist of a list of data and metadata:
 - `output$metadata` includes all metadata in the default language